alan-turing-institute/TuringDataStories/CODE_OF_CONDUCT.md

 We also strive to adhere to the [SUM values](https://www.gov.uk/guidance/understanding-artificial-intelligence-ethics-and-safety):
 - Respect the dignity of individuals.
 - Connect with each other sincerely, openly, and inclusively.
-- Care for the wellbeing of all.
+- Care for the welling of all.
 - Protect the priorities of social values, justice, and public interest.

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 Project maintainers have the right and responsibility to remove, edit, or